theopenlane/core/README.md

 We use [atlas](https://atlasgo.io/) and [goose](https://github.com/pressly/goose) to create and manage our DB migrations - you can trigger one via `task atlas:create` and that will generate the necessary migrations.
-There should be a new migration file created in `db/migrations` and `db/migrations-goose-postgres`.
+There should be two migration files created in `db/migrations` and `db/migrations-goose-postgres`, one for the base schema and one for the history schema.
 On every PR, the Atlas integration also creates comments with any issues related to the schema changes / migrations.

 ## Deploying

-The only "supported" method of deploying today is locally, but we have a WIP Helm chart which can be found [here](https://github.com/theopenlane/openlane-infra/charts/openlane)
+The only "supported" method of deploying today is locally, but all required docker containers are available in the GitHub container registry for deployment in Kubernetes.

 ## Contributing